dbosak01/sassy/README.md

   datastep(retain = list(BSTRESN = 0), {

     # Combine treatment groups
-    # And distingish baseline values
+    # And distingish baseline time points
     if (ARM == "ARM A") {

       if (VSBLFL %eq% "Y") {